Probate Q&A Series

 5. Final Title Search and Insurance

 Once corrections are recorded or a court order issues, perform a final title search.
-Schedule title insurance to protect against any remaining hidden defects.
+Obtain title insurance to protect against any remaining hidden defects.
 The insurer will review all recorded instruments and your corrective documents.

 Key Steps to Clear Title and Correct Deed Errors